-The success rate of 12 step programs, or Alcoholics Anonymous, is largely unknown.
-However, the New York Times claims that as many as 75% of participants that go through the program remain abstinent.
-If you are trying to help a loved one get sober, it may be a good idea to encourage them to join a 12 Step program at a treatment facility.
+The New York Times claims that the success rate of 12 step recovery programs might be as high as 75% of participants who go through the program remain abstinent.
+If you are trying to help a loved one get sober, it may be a good idea to encourage them to seek a treatment facility that also offers these programs in conjunction with traditional rehab.
 This program may be a vital part of an addict’s addiction recovery process.

 What Is the 12 Step Program?